 Only people with disabilities who have a documented need to use the device inside of buildings will be allowed to use them inside Penn State buildings.
 Penn State will consider the request of any faculty, student, or staff person wanting to use the EPAMD inside of buildings as a reasonable accommodation under the Americans with Disabilities Act (ADA).
 As such, the person will be required to provide appropriate documentation that they have a disability that requires the use of an EPAMD for mobility inside of our buildings.

 For students, Student Disabilities Resources (SDR) will be the office responsible for collecting and reviewing such documentation.
 SDR is located in 116 Boucke Building at University Park.
 The phone number is (814) 863-1807.

-Faculty and staff should contact their Human Resources Representative, or they can contact the coordinator of ADA Programs in the Affirmative Action Office (AAO) who will be responsible for collecting and reviewing such documentation.
-The AAO is located in 328 Boucke Building at University Park.
-The phone number is (814) 863 -0471.
+Faculty and staff should contact their Human Resources Representative, or the ADA Coordinator who will be responsible for collecting and reviewing such documentation.
+The ADA Coordinator is housed in the Office of Equal Opportunity and Access (OEOA) in 328 Boucke Building at University Park.
+Email email@example.com or call 814-863-0471.